cmkobel/CompareM2/README.md

 Finally, after defining the ASSCOM2_PROFILE, we can define the alias that you will use to run assemblycomparator2.

+#### 4.2 Setting up assemblycomparator2 to use apptainer on a local workstation.
 ```bash
 # Main alias for running assemblycomparator2
 echo "alias assemblycomparator2='conda run --live-stream --name assemblycomparator2 \